-There is an atmosphere of calmness and eternity spreading out beneath the tall trees in this large complex in central Seoul.
+There is an atmosphere of calmness and eternity spreading out beneath the tall trees in the large Jongmyo Shrine complex in central Seoul.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.